browserstate/history.js/README.md

 		- State titles are never applied to the `document.title`
 - ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back()` / `History.forward()` call
 - Data persistance and synchronisation works like so.
 Every second or so, the SUIDs and URLs of the states will synchronise between the store and the local session.
 When a new session opens a familiar state (via the SUID or the URL) and it is not found locally then it will attempt to load the last known stored state with that information.
+- URLs will be unescaped to the maximum, so for instance the URL `?key=a%20b%252c` will become `?key=a b c`.
+This is to ensure consistency between browser url encodings.
 - Changing the hash of the page causes `onpopstate` to fire; this is expected/standard functionality.
 To ensure correct compatibility between HTML5 and HTML4 browsers the following events have been created:
 	- `window.onstatechange`: this is the same as the `onpopstate` event except it does not fire for traditional anchors
 	- `window.onanchorchange`: this is the same as the `onhashchange` event except it does not fire for states
 - Known Issues
-	- Opera 11 fails to create history entries when under stressful loads
+	- Opera 11 fails to create history entries when under stressful loads (events fire perfectly, just the history events fail) - there is nothing that can be done about this
+	- Mercury on iOS fails to apply URL changes - it should be treated as a HTML4 browser instead of a HTML5 browser

 ## Changelog